Justice for Families

 Beneficiary

-A beneficiary is a person legally entitled to receive compensation from a wrongful death claim, typically immediate family members.
+A beneficiary is a person legally entitled to receive compensation from a wrongful death claim, typically immediate family members such as spouses, children, or parents.
+Florida law specifies which family members have the right to pursue these claims.

 Comparing Legal Options for Wrongful Death Claims